-The Internal Audit Charter is mandated through Global Internal Audit Standards (UK public sector)1 and is a formal document that defines the internal audit activity's purpose, mandate and responsibility.
+The Internal Audit Charter is mandated through the Public Sector Internal Audit Standards (2017) and is a formal document that defines the internal audit activity's purpose, authority and responsibility.
 The internal audit charter establishes the internal audit activity's position within the organisation; authorises access to records, personnel and physical properties relevant to the performance of engagements; and defines the scope of internal audit activities.